TToMiWa/MyFirstServerlessAPI-/README.md

 2. Use the `Invoke URL` for CRUD operations via `curl` or a REST client (e.g., Postman).
 3. Ensure proper IAM permissions for long-term use.

-## Future Improvements
-- Add error handling to the Lambda function.
-- Use Terraform or AWS SAM for infrastructure automation.
-- Implement authentication in API Gateway.

-## License
-This project is licensed under the MIT License.